CASAVANT FRÈRES PIPE ORGAN, OPUS 3339 (1977)

 However, being used weekly for 47 years, our pipe organ is in dire need of repair and restoration.

 Three updates are included below.
-The most recent October 21st, 2024, installment offers an update on the current project (repair of pipes).
-The previous installments detail all of the work needed to be done and the work completed so far.
+The most recent December 2, 2024, installment offers an update on the completion of tuning our pipe organ.
+The previous installments detail all of the work completed so far and the work needed to be done.

 May God reward you for your generosity!

-On Monday, November 4, 2024, Czelusniak et Dugal, Inc., returned to Sts.
-Peter and Paul Church to tune our Casavant pipe organ.
+On November 4, November 25, and December 2, Czelusniak et Dugal, Inc., returned to Sts.
+Peter and Paul Church to complete the tuning of our Casavant pipe organ.

 OCTOBER 21, 2024: INSTALLATION OF REPAIRED PIPES